Request a review of your project near water: Step 3. Check if your project needs a review

 Provincial governments

-For projects New Brunswick, contact:
+For projects located in New Brunswick, contact the:

 Canada Energy Regulator

-The Fish and Fish Habitat Protection Program and the Canada Energy Regulator, formerly the National Energy Board, coordinate their efforts under the Memorandum of Understanding between the National Energy Board and Fisheries and Oceans Canada for Cooperation and Administration of the Fisheries Act and the Species at Risk Act Related to Regulating Energy Infrastructure.
+The Fish and Fish Habitat Protection Program and the Canada Energy Regulator, formerly the National Energy Board, coordinate their efforts when reviewing energy infrastructure projects subject to the Canadian Energy Regulator Act to increase regulatory efficiency with respect to the conservation and protection of fish and fish habitat.
+This cooperative agreement is outlined in the 2023 Memorandum of Understanding between Fisheries and Oceans Canada and the Canada Energy Regulator for the Cooperation and Administration of the Fisheries Act and the Species at Risk Act Related to Regulating Energy Infrastructure, which was first signed in 2013.

 2. For aquatic species at risk